rikosintie/Kali-mac/README.md

 ```

+Now you know the firware version.
+Look at the Ubiquiti site for known vulnerabilities and attack!

 Here is a blog I wrote about the Ubiquiti discovery protocol with more details.
-If you have a lot of Ubiqiti radios, the blog has a shell script that will scan a batch of IPs and report the firmware version.
+If you have a lot of Ubiquiti radios, the blog has a shell script that will scan a batch of IPs and report the firmware version.

 [Ubiquiti Discovery Protocol - Find the firmware version-SSID-Model](https://mwhubbard.blogspot.com/2019/02/ubiquiti-discovery-protocol-find.html)